 \section{Abstract}

 Digital twin is a problem of augmenting real objects with their digital counterparts.
 It can underpin a wide range of applications in augmented reality (AR), autonomy, and UI/UX.
-A critical component in a good digital twin system is real-time, accurate 3D object tracking.
-Most existing works solve 3D object tracking through the lens of robotic grasping, employ older generations of depth sensors, and measure performance metrics that may not apply to other digital twin applications such as in AR.
-In this work, we create a novel RGB-D dataset, called Digital-Twin Tracking Dataset (DTTD), to enable further research of the problem and extend potential solutions towards longer ranges and mm localization accuracy.
+A critical component in a good digital-twin system is real-time, accurate 3D object tracking.
+Most existing works solve 3D object tracking through the lens of robotic grasping, employ older generations of depth sensors, and measure performance metrics that may not apply to other digital-twin applications such as in AR.
+In this work, we create a novel RGB-D dataset, called Digital Twin Tracking Dataset (DTTD), to enable further research of the problem and extend potential solutions towards longer ranges and mm localization accuracy.
 To reduce point cloud noise from the input source, we select the latest Microsoft Azure Kinect as the state-of-the-art time-of-flight (ToF) camera.
 In total, 103 scenes of 10 common off-the-shelf objects with rich textures are recorded, with each frame annotated with a per-pixel semantic segmentation and ground-truth object poses provided by a commercial motion capturing system.
-Through experiments, we demonstrate that DTTD can help researchers develop future object tracking methods and analyze new challenges.
-We provide the dataset, data generation, annotation, and model evaluation pipeline as open source code at: \href{https://github.com/augcog/DTTDv1}{https://github.com/augcog/DTTDv1}.
+Through extensive experiments with model-level and dataset-level analysis, we demonstrate that DTTD can help researchers develop future object tracking methods and analyze new challenges.
+The dataset, data generation, annotation, and model evaluation pipeline are made publicly available as open source code at: \href{https://github.com/augcog/DTTDv1}{https://github.com/augcog/DTTDv1}.